World Darts Championship: Who to watch at Alexandra Palace and will there be any shocks?

 Michael van Gerwen, Gerwyn Price, Peter Wright, Fallon Sherrock, Beau Greaves and Josh Rock are all playing in the first week Watch the 2023 PDC World Darts Championship - live on Sky Sports Darts - from December 15 all the way through to the final on Tuesday, January 3

 It's almost Christmas, which means one thing!
 The World Darts Championship is upon us.
-Here's who to watch at Ally Pally and are you wondering whether there will be any shocks early doors?
+Here's who to watch at Ally Pally and whether there might be any shocks early doors?

 The action kicks off on Thursday night from 7pm - live on Sky Sports Darts - with Peter Wright defending his title against either Mickey Mansell or Ben Robb, who meet in the opening match of the tournament.